Published: September 2021

-This book contains 25 simple Go programs and will challenge your understanding of Go.
-The Go programming language is a simple one, but like all other languages it has its quirks.
-This book uses these quirks as a teaching opportunity.
+This book contains 25 short programs that will challenge your understanding of Go.
+Like any big project, the Go developers had to make some design decisions that at times seem surprising.
+This book uses those quirks as a teaching opportunity.
 By understanding the gaps in your knowledge, you’ll become better at what you do.
-These teasers will help you avoid mistakes.
-Some of the teasers are from my own experience shipping bugs to production, and some from others doing the same.
-Teasers are fun!
-We geeks love puzzles and solving them.
-You can use these teasers to impress your co-workers.
+Some of the teasers are from the author’s experience shipping bugs to production, and some from others doing the same.
+Teasers and puzzles are fun, and learning how to solve them can teach you to avoid programming mistakes and maybe even impress your colleagues and future employers.

 This book assumes you know Go at some level and have experience programming with it.

-NOTE: I’m using Go version 1.14.1 to run the code, the output might change in future versions.
+NOTE: We use Go version 1.14.1 to run the code; the output might change in future versions.

 Miki has a passion for teaching and mentoring.
 He teaches many workshops on various technical subjects all over the world and also mentored many young developers on their way to success.
 Miki is involved in open source, has several projects of his own, and contributed to several more - including the Go project.
 He has been using Go for more than 10 years.